 Southend also run a GCA fellowship training programme, - people can attend for 2 weeks and participate in the fast track clinics, specialist LVV clinics and learn both GCA complex cases management and ultrasound.

-Below are images from our latest SpR USS scanning training day.
+Below are images from a previous SpR USS scanning training day.